vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 426 commits since the previous release, including 199 fixes.
+More than 428 commits since the previous release, including 200 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Wed Dec 29 02:10:02 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Thu Dec 30 02:10:04 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER